 During the peak of the pandemic, several companies found themselves in a situation where they didn’t know what to do.
-Some waited for a solution to arise and eventually vanished while a few moved out of their comfort zone figured out how to solve the situation.
+Some waited for a solution to arise and eventually vanished, while a few moved out of their comfort zone and figured out how to solve the situation.
 Most tried to capitalize on every opportunity they got during the crises and evolved stronger.

 For instance, Shree Shakti Enterprise, a Walmart supplier dealing in essential Kitchenware, had to close all their three manufacturing units during the lockdown due to low consumption and sales.
 However, instead of panicking, they ventured into uncharted territory by tapping into the need of the moment.
 From sensor-based sanitizer dispensers to automatic foot sanitizers and handsfree sanitizers, Shree Shakti started building products that could be useful during the crisis.
 It received 850+ orders and had Rs.
 1.15 crore sales during the lockdown.

 The agile mindset helped businesses like Shree Shakti Enterprise respond promptly to the changing market demands and flourish during the crisis.
 If the same agility is applied to the learning and development of employees, a company can withstand any business turmoil.
 Post-covid, the need for a workforce that can adapt to the changing situations and execute the business leader’s plans has increased.
 So, learning agility has become the core focus of many organizations to prepare their employees to adapt and respond to unpredictable market conditions with confidence.

 Learning agility is the willingness to learn from experiences and apply those learnings to new situations.
 It is the core capability to develop effective behaviours and keep pace with changing situations.

 Speed and flexibility are two important components of learning agility.
 Speed enables employees to take quick action, and flexibility helps them be open to new concepts.